Laura Fünfstück: Professional career

 In 2018, her rookie year as a professional, she won the South African Women's Masters.
 She joined the Ladies European Tour, where she made five starts and recorded a best finish of T8 in the Lalla Meryem Cup.
 In 2019, she played in 19 tournaments, posted six top-10 finishes, and ended the season in ninth place on the Order of Merit.

 In 2020, Fünfstück ended the season in tenth place on the Race to Costa del Sol.
-She narrowly missed out on the playoff by a stroke at the Omega Dubai Moonlight Classic, ending T3 behind Minjee Lee and Celine Boutier.
+She narrowly missed out on the playoff by a stroke at the Omega Dubai Moonlight Classic, ending T3 behind Minjee Lee and Céline Boutier.
 In 2021, she played in 10 LET events where her best finish of T7 at the Big Green Egg Open in the Netherlands.
 Hit with back pain, she took a one-year hiatus from tour in mid-2021 to focus on getting back to full health.
+After overcoming a back injury that impacted her performance in 2022 and the following years, Fünfstück started the 2025 season with a strong 6th place finish at the South African Women's Open.
+She also supports the "Kinderhilfestiftung Frankfurt" (Children's Aid Foundation Frankfurt), donating a fixed amount for every birdie and eagle she scores during the season.

+Personal life

+Fünfstück resides in London, England, with her wife Rosie Davis, who is also a professional golfer on the Ladies European Tour.
+Despite living in the UK, she maintains close ties to her home region of Frankfurt, visiting her family and her home golf club, GC Neuhof in Dreieich, several times a year.